-Based on the above, Oticon More clearly adapts more rapidly to changing sound scenes than the competitors.
-But can we quantify such a dynamic effect in terms of speech understanding?
+Based on visual inspection of the spectrograms, Oticon More clearly adapts more rapidly to changing sound scenes than the competitors.
+But can we quantify such a dynamic effect and which consequences it has for speech understanding?
 One way to do this is to analyse the different hearing aid outputs with a metric that tells us how much of the original speech has been preserved by the processing of the hearing aids.
 A well-established metric developed for this purpose is the short-time objective intelligibility (STOI, Taal et al., 2011a), which has often been used in research as an objective metric to evaluate the technical performance of hearing aids in terms of speech understanding (e.g., Sanchez Lopez et al, 2018).
 The STOI metric is a number between 0 and 1 that has been shown to highly correlate with speech understanding in noise in both listeners with normal hearing and with hearing loss (Smeds et al., 2014; Taal et al., 2011b).
-In other words, the higher the STOI metric is, the better the user can understand speech.
+In order words, the higher the STOI metric is, the better the user can understand speech.

 The STOI metric was calculated in 9-second intervals for each of the output recordings corresponding to the spectrograms of Figure 5.
 The results are shown in Figure 6, with the STOI metric on the left vertical axis.
 The right vertical axis shows the corresponding predicted speech intelligibility from the logistic STOI mapping function obtained in normal-hearing listeners with the Dantale II speech material mixed with speech-shaped noise (Taal et al., 2011a).
 Note that the predicted intelligibility should thus be seen as an approximation.
 A higher STOI metric does nonetheless still indicate higher speech understanding for listeners with hearing loss (Smeds et al., 2014).
 In addition to Oticon More yielding the highest STOI metric among the three hearing aids, the progression of the STOI metric as a function of time confirms that Oticon More reaches its maximum intelligibility earlier than the two competitors.

-The above two methods therefore tell us the same story: that the user does not need to wait a long time to access clear speech information when entering a new sound scene and will be less likely to miss out on conversations when the sound environment changes.
+In fact, performing the same analysis with shorter time intervals shows that the STOI metric with More already reaches a plateau approximately after the first 6 seconds, confirming what we visually observed in the spectrograms.
+This means that the user does not need to wait a long time to access clear speech information when entering a new sound scene and will be less likely to miss out on conversations when the sound environment changes.